ATNF/askapsdp/Code/Components/CP/docs/current/doc/general/parset.rst

         [/aa000../aa2]

    gives the same result.
-Note that expansion if only done if the range operator is preceeded by a numeric value.
+Note that expansion if only done if the range operator is preceded by a numeric value.
 Thus a path name like::

         [a/b/../c/d]